eth-infinitism/trampoline/README.md

 You must return the paymaster information in the `userOp` constructed by the function `createUnsignedUserOp`.

-> **Warning:** If `showTransactionConfirmationScreen` has been disabled then the user will not be aware of paymaster and you must inform the user about paymaster in your custom transaction confirmation screen.
+> **Warnming:** If `showTransactionConfirmationScreen` has been disabled then the user will not be aware of paymaster and you must inform the user about paymaster in your custom transaction confirmation screen.

 ## Webpack auto-reload and HRM Errors

 This repository is based on the boilerplate code found at [lxieyang/chrome-extension-boilerplate-react](https://github.com/lxieyang/chrome-extension-boilerplate-react).
 To understand how hot-reloading and content scripts work, refer to its README.

-### LOGO Attributions

-Designed by Tomo Saito, a designer and artist at the Ethereum Foundation. [@tomosaito](https://twitter.com/tomosaito)